 First week of November – Treaties Recognition Week

 Treaties Recognition Week is an opportunity to teach and learn about histories, contributions, cultures, and perspectives of Indigenous Peoples of Canada.

-- Let’s Talk about Treaties – A Sway presentation created by the IET.
+- Let’s Talk about Treaties – A Microsoft Sway presentation created by the Indigenous Education Team.

 - Map of Ontario Treaties and Reserves– Helps students identify the treaty land where they live and go to school.

 - Video series: Indigenous Voices on Treaties– Indigenous speakers share knowledge about treaties, treaty relationships and rights in Ontario.

 - Gdoo-Sastamookii Mi Resource Page– Anishinabek Nation page with lesson plans and videos that complement a treaties-focused teaching guide.

 - Historica Canada’s Treaties in Canada Portal– Education guide to support classroom learning on treaties.